Privacy Premium: Facebook is Instagram paid versions

 The Digital Service Act: A Turning Point

-The introduction of the Digital Service Act (DSA) has further complicated things for Meta and other tech giants.
+The introduction of the Digital Services Act (DSA) has further complicated matters for Meta and other tech giants.
 This set of laws aims to provide greater transparency and safer online spaces for EU citizens.
 It will come into force on February 17, 2024, but its implications are already being felt.
-It requires risk assessment reports from large platforms and requires them to shed light on their content moderation practices.
-It also directly affected Meta's advertising capabilities, limiting personalized ads aimed at teenagers between 13 and 17 years old.
+It mandates risk assessment reports from major platforms and requires them to shed light on their content moderation practices.
+It has also directly impacted Meta's advertising capabilities, limiting personalized ads targeted to 13- to 17-year-olds.

 Strategic Implications for Meta

-Industry insiders believe that the introduction of a paid version is a strategic move to relieve regulatory pressure.
-By offering users an ad-free option, Meta can claim that data collection is consensual for those who opt for the free version.
-This approach would protect Meta's market in Europe, which boasts 450 million users and significant contributions to revenue.
+Industry insiders believe the introduction of a paid version is a strategic move to alleviate regulatory pressure.
+By offering users an ad-free option, Meta can argue that data collection is consensual for those who opt for the free version.
+This approach would protect Meta's market in Europe, which boasts 450 million users and significant revenue contributions.

 Existing Subscription Models and Market Reception